 Now that you have arrived in Aarhus from Copenhagen, it’s time to plan your day.
 Choose the best day itinerary items from the suggestions below.

-Self-Guided Mystery Walking Tour in the Center of Aarhus
+Self-Guided Murder Mystery Walking Tour in the Center of Aarhus

 This mystery-solving self-guided tour starts in the center of Aarhus.
 Inspired by World War II events.
 Walk around the city as a member of the Danish resistance to carry out a secret mission!